The Gospel of Luke

 Explore by Chapter

-Mark Bible Study with Verse-by-Verse Commentary
+Luke Bible Study with Verse-by-Verse Commentary

-Explore the Gospel of Mark verse-by-verse with in-depth commentary and Bible study insights.
+Explore the Gospel of Luke verse-by-verse with in-depth commentary and Bible study insights.
 Each chapter offers a breakdown of key events, teachings of Jesus, and deeper theological reflections.
 Whether you’re preparing for a sermon, personal devotion, or group Bible study, this chapter-by-chapter guide to Mark will help you engage Scripture with clarity and depth.

 The “Chapters Page” button will take you to a new page where each chapter is listed and you can select what passage you’d like to read more about.
 Each blog post is a verse-by-verse commentary of that passage.